Policies and Basic Approach

 Performance and Management of Substitutes for Substances of Concern

 There are no specific records of the introduction of substitutes for substances of concern in our chemicals business.
-At the same time, there is always the need to raise awareness across all sectors of the chemical industry of the importance of preliminary examination of the hazards of chemical substances to be newly manufactured or imported.
+At the same time, there is always the need to raise awareness across all sectors of the chemical industry of the importance of preliminary examination of the hazards related to chemical substances to be newly manufactured or imported.
 This is one example of activity in the chemical industry that is based on a common concern.
 To achieve this, we have raised awareness in the industry through such initiatives as sending lecturers from our company to the industry seminar program "Chemical Import Practice" that is sponsored by The Japan Chemical Exporters and Importers Association, to share knowledge of legal compliance practices related to the management of newly imported chemical substances within the industry.

 Compliance and Training for Chemicals Business Laws and Regulations